 HIV can also spread from one person to another through fluid in your joints or spinal fluid.
 And it can spread through semen, fluids in the vagina, breast milk, and amniotic fluid (the fluid that surrounds a baby in the womb).

-More about hepatitis and HIV infections
+More About Hepatitis and HIV infections

 - Symptoms of hepatitis B and hepatitis C may be mild, and not start until 2 weeks to 6 months after contact with the virus.
 Sometimes, there are no symptoms.

-- Hepatitis B often gets better on its own and does not need to be treated.
+- Hepatitis B often gets better on its own and sometimes does not need to be treated.
 Some people develop a long-term infection that leads to liver damage.